digital-asset/daml-finance/docs/source/packages/core-interfaces.rst

      modules:

     - :ref:`Factory <module-daml-finance-interface-account-factory-11691>`:
-      Interface that allows implementing templates to create accounts
+      Interface that allows implementing templates to create / remove accounts
     - :ref:`Account <module-daml-finance-interface-account-account-92922>`:
-      Interface which represents an established relationship between a provider and an owner
+      Interface which represents an established relationship between a custodian and an owner.
+It specifies parties controlling incoming / outgoing transfers, and allows for crediting / debiting holdings
+    - :ref:`Util <module-daml-finance-interface-account-util-56106>`:
+      Utility functions related to accounts, e.g., getting the custodian / owner of an account

 - ``Daml.Finance.Interface.Settlement``